gvcallen/parax/README.md

 pip install parax
 ``

-For some constraints and probabilistic features, you may need this `distreqx` branch:
+For some built-in constraints and probabilistic features, you may need this `distreqx` branch:

 ``
 pip install git+https://github.com/gvcallen/distreqx.git